jayramj/SAA03/docs/services/S3/S3Basics.md

 * S3 bucket needs to be enabled for transfer acceleration
 * Bucket name can not contain periods, needs to be dns compatible
 * Data first gets uploaded to the nearest Edge location.
 Edge locations transfer data over AWS global network which is very fast

+## S3 Lifecycle Configuration
+* For lifecycle transition an object in S3 Standard has to be there for duration of 30 days before it can be moved to other storage classes using a transition rule
+* One can manually move the object to other classes at any point of time

+### Transition Actions
+### Expiration Actions